le0kar0ub1/ParadigmShift/src/backend/README.md

 Absolute involved path:
   * `src/backend/scheduler`

+The periodicity of the event is targeted during de deployment and currently can't be amended.
+This feature is in the scope.

 ## Scheduler handler

-Linked with the scheduler core, composed of the sub-module `Thunderbolt` which contain all the handlers for the target resources.
+Linked with the scheduler core, composed of the sub-module [Thunderbolt](https://github.com/le0kar0ub1/Thunderbolt) which contain all the handlers for the target resources.

 Absolute involved path:
   * `src/backend/scheduler/target`

+The repository [Thunderbolt](https://github.com/le0kar0ub1/Thunderbolt) host all our resource handlers and is too open source, deployable, usable.
+Here we are using it as a part of the project.